Encephalartos altensteinii x trispinosus (aka, alt x tri). This was SOLD!

 - smaller ones are available but they are overpriced

-Encephalartos arenarius blue, 12" JUL2020 $1788.
-It was SOLD!
+Encephalartos arenarius blue, 12" in-ground.
+This was SOLD!
 This cycad has been on display as part of our Personal Collection for over 15 years.

 Provenance: In 2003, a fellow cycad collector who was employed by the San Diego Zoo his entire career had a large female Encephalartos arenarius at his home in the west side of Escondido with a 2’ tall cone.
 He invited me to pollinate this cycad.
 Pollen was obtained from Maurice Levin, A & A Cycads and this cycad was pollinated.
 200 viable seeds were obtained and 100 were given to Levin in exchange for the pollen he provided.
 This process from pollination to having germinated seeds took about 18 months.
 In 2007 these cycads were about 3 gallon size and planted in the ground in the 150 Patch.
 These Encephalartos arenarius are true species based on the experience of my cycad collector friend and Maurice Levin, a licensed dealer.